astronomer/terraform-provider-astro/templates/guides/get-started.md

 ---

 # Get started with Astro Terraform Provider
-In this guide, we will automate the onboarding of a new team by creating and managing an Astro Workspace and Deployment.
+In this guide, you will automate the onboarding of a new team onto Astro by creating and managing a Workspace and Deployment.
 By the end of this tutorial, you will have a fully automated setup that is reproducible and easily scalable to more teams.

 ## Step 1: Create Your Terraform Working Directory
 1. Create a folder, `my-data-platform` for your Terraform project.